bparanj/crystal/electronics/book/basics/voltage-series.md

 In a **series circuit**, the total voltage from the power source is distributed across the components in proportion to their resistance.
-Here's a detailed explanation of how voltages are distributed:

----

 ### **1. Voltage in a Series Circuit**
 - The total voltage (\(V_{\text{total}}\)) is the sum of the voltages across all individual components: